 The presence of an implicit assumption means that the author’s conclusion will depend upon the strength of the implicit assumptions.
 We call this search for hidden gaps in reasoning the Assumption Hunt.
 Many LSAT questions contain hidden assumptions, and it’s your job to find them.
 The place to find them is hidden between the premises and the conclusion.

 Hunt assumptions between premises and conclusions

-Here are some of the common keywords for premises and conclusions (we rehash this list many times in the course).
-Of course there are no keywords for assumptions since they are unstated.
+Here are some common keywords for premises and conclusions.
+Of course, there are no keywords for assumptions since they are unstated.

 Valid vs. True

 P: All birds fly.

 C: An ostrich can fly.

 The above argument is valid though not true.
 You should not bring external knowledge to the LSAT — your job is to search for arguments that are valid given the premises provided in the question.